htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 <br><br>

 <img src="html/drafts/img/lucas_fried.jpg" width="300"><br>
 Lucas Fried is a senior at Brown studying public policy and economics.
-He loves writing about people and politics and aims to use words for political advocacy after graduation.<br><br>
+He loves writing about people and politics and aims to use his words to work on issues of civic engagement after graduation.<br><br>

 Jane Yang is a junior at Brown University concentrating in Applied Math- Computer Science and appreciates the work of fellow student journalists.<br><br>